mila-iqia/mila-docs/docs/Information_nodes.rst

   instead of PCIe.
 This allow them to communicate quickly between each other.
   More on Large Model Support (LMS_)

-Power9 have the same software stack as the regular nodes and each software should be included to deploy your environment as on a regular node.
+Power9 nodes have the same software stack as the regular nodes and each software should be included to deploy your environment as on a regular node.

 .. _LMS: https://developer.ibm.com/articles/performance-results-with-lmstf2/